Out-of-home care is a temporary, medium or long-term living arrangement for children and young people who cannot live in their family home.

 Out-of-home care most commonly refers to statutory out-of-home care, where a child or young person cannot live with their family home and a legal order is in place to support the arrangement.

 Out-of-home care also includes ‘informal out-of-home care’ arrangements.
-Informal out-of-home care refers to an arrangement in which a child is living with someone other than their parent or legal guardian.
+Informal out-of-home care refers to an arrangement in which a child is living with someone other than their parent or legal guardian, without an out-of-home care legal order in place.
 DHHS usually does not have oversight of these arrangements.

-Out-of-home care does not include children on dual care orders or children that have transitioned to family reunification or adoption.
+Out-of-home care does not include children who have transitioned to family reunification or adoption.

-This section defines four types of statutory out-of-home care, explains how children come into care and outlines the legal orders which can be lodged to admit children into care.
+This section defines the types of statutory out-of-home care that exist in Victoria, explains how children come into care and outlines the legal orders which can be lodged to admit children into care.

 Types of statutory out-of-home care

 - foster care: a child is taken into care by a foster carer who has been trained and approved to look after children

 - kinship care: a child is taken into care by a relative or family friend allowing them to remain within the family or local network